Coherent mechanical noise cancellation and cooperativity competition in optomechanical arrays: Results

-We can further corroborate our interpretation by analyzing the fitted linewidths for various coupling ratios, which is shown in Fig.~\ref{Figure4}(c).
-We compare the total linewidth (sum of both linewidths), and expect a straight line in the uncoupled case (orange, dashed), while cooperativity competition predicts a cooperativity-ratio-dependent reduction of the total linewidth (red, solid).
+We can further corroborate cooperativity competition by analyzing the fitted linewidths for various coupling ratios, shown in Fig.~\ref{Figure4}(c).
+We compare the total linewidth (sum of both linewidths), and expect a straight line as a function of $C_1/C_2$ in the independent case (orange, dashed), while cooperativity competition predicts a cooperativity-ratio-dependent reduction of the total linewidth (red, solid).
 The reduction is maximal when the cooperativities are approximately equal where the competition is most intense, and the curve is symmetric around $C_1/C_2 = 1$, which can be seen by switching the labels $1,~2$ of the resonators.
-The fitted and normalized linewidths clearly match with the expected decrease associated with the cooperativity competition, where we accounted for the different cooling efficiencies of the individual measurements (dependent on $\Delta$, $\kappa$ and the incident laser power).

-\paragraph*{Conclusion ---} We have measured the mechanical power spectral density of a double-membrane device, which shows a new interference effect of the thermal noise of both resonators.
-The origin of this effect comes from the optomechanically scattered photons that acquire a slightly different frequency from the cavity resonance, which causes interference in the mechanical (thermal) noises of the resonators.
-Due to the combination of long cavity photon travel time and a significant spectral overlap of the mechanical resonators, our system is ideally-suited to study this effect.
-We have further provide a theoretical model of this optomechanically-induced phase lag of the noise correlations between the resonators, which fits well to the observed data.
-The measured \SI{20}{\decibel} decrease in mechanical noise demonstrates that this effect creates an interesting new method of controllably reducing the mechanical noise by introducing a secondary resonator in the system, and tuning their respective couplings.
+The fitted linewidths are normalized to account for the cooling efficiency by rescaling the total linewidth by the maximum reduction expected due to cooperativity competition for the fitted $\kappa$, $\Delta$ and cooperativities of each data point.
+The results match with the expected decrease associated with the cooperativity competition as a function of $C_1/C_2$.
+This shows the effective optomechanical coupling leading to a competition on the mechanical dissipation of the resonators.